 Expected results and significance

 By the end of the first year we aim to complete the characterization of social traits in ASD-linked mutants that will serve as a basis for circuit and mechanism analysis in the second and following years.
-Specifically, we will quantify how selected mutants modulate the responses of male and female flies to courtship song (in solitary males and females, and in courted females), and how mating behaviors in complex, ethologically relevant settings, are modulated by the mutation.
+Specifically, we will quantify how selected mutants modulate the responses of male and female flies to courtship song (in solitary males and females, and in courted females), and how mating behaviors in complex, ethologically relevant settings are modulated by the mutation.
 This includes a characterization of the amount of time male and female flies are engaged in social (mating, fighting) versus non-social (e.g., grooming, eating) activities.

-By the end of the project we aim to reveal mechanisms underlying social deficits in fly models for ASD, at the resolution of specific neurons and molecular mechanisms.
+By the end of the project we hope to reveal mechanisms underlying social deficits in fly models for ASD, at the resolution of specific neurons and molecular mechanisms.
 This resolution is enabled by the relative simplicity of the fly brain (compared to rodent models) and the existing tools in the fly model system.

-By accomplishing the objectives defined for this project, we aim to establish a new framework for the study of social communication deficits in ASD-linked mutations, as well as in other mutants whose associated pathology includes a major social deficit.
-We will use two established and one novel setup, and will share details about the experimental setups and open-source code for the behavioral analyses, allowing other groups to use this framework in future studies.
+By accomplishing the objectives defined for this project, we hope to establish a new framework for the study of social communication deficits in ASD-linked mutations, as well as in other mutants whose associated pathology includes a major social deficit.
+We will use two established setups and one novel setup, and will share details about the experimental setups and open-source code for the behavioral analyses, allowing other groups to use this framework in future studies.

 Previous experience of applicant

-Dr. Deutsch completed his BSc and MCs in electrical engineering at the Tel-Aviv University.
-He did his PhD at the Weizmann Institute under the supervision or Prof. Ehud Ahissar and Prof. Elad Schneidman, studying ‘active sensing’ in the rat whisker system.
+Dr. Deutsch completed his B.Sc. and M.Sc. in electrical engineering at Tel Aviv University.
+He earned his Ph.D. from the Weizmann Institute under the supervision or Prof. Ehud Ahissar and Prof. Elad Schneidman, studying ‘active sensing’ in the rat whisker system.

-His post-doctoral studies where in the lab of Prof. Mala Murthy at the Princeton neuroscience Institute, Princeton University, where he studies the neural basis of social communication in the fruit fly Drosophila melanogaster.
+His post-doctoral studies were in the lab of Prof. Mala Murthy at the Princeton Neuroscience Institute, Princeton University, where he studied the neural basis of social communication in the fruit fly Drosophila melanogaster.
 During his post-doc, Dr. Deutsch contributed to building hardware and software for manipulating and measuring mating behavior and brain activity in sexually dimorphic cells.
 Specifically, Dr. Deutsch found shared and sexually dimorphic circuits for acoustic communication in flies, and revealed circuit mechanisms for the control of persistent social stated of aggression and receptivity in female flies.
 Dr. Deutsch has extensive experience in behavioral analysis, optogenetic activation, neural tracing and two-photon imaging.

 Publications relevant to the current application: